 - Main Street is a part of downtown Lehi.
-If the party did take place here, then why would Laura leave in order to “hitchhike” to downtown Lehi?
+If the party did take place here, why would Laura leave in order to “hitchhike” to downtown Lehi?
 In other words, why would she hitchhike to a place that she is within walking distance of?

 - According to author Kevin M. Sullivan in “The Bundy Murders: A Comprehensive History, 2d ed.”, the party took place at a house in the suburbs of Orem, which is roughly 10 miles south of Lehi.
-After leaving the party, Sullivan states that Laura attempted to hitchhike northward towards Lehi by using US Highway 89.
+After leaving the party, Sullivan states that Laura attempted to hitchhike northward towards Lehi using US Highway 89.

 If we dissect these details, then we can surmise that there are two opposing theories.

 - Laura Aime left the Knotty Pine cafe to go to a local park.

 - She left a house party in Orem and then attempted to hitchhike back to Lehi.